Leapfrog integration: Algorithm

 where $x_i$ is position at step $i$, $v_{i+1/2\,}$ is the velocity, or first derivative of $x$, at step $i+1/2\,$, $a_{i}=A(x_i)$ is the acceleration, or second derivative of $x$, at step $i$, and $\Delta t$ is the size of each time step.
 These equations can be expressed in a form that gives velocity at integer steps as well:

 However, in this synchronized form, the time-step $\Delta t$ must be constant to maintain stability.

 The synchronised form can be re-arranged to the 'kick-drift-kick' form;

 which is primarily used where variable time-steps are required.
 The separation of the acceleration calculation onto the beginning and end of a step means that if time resolution is increased by a factor of two ($\Delta t \rightarrow \Delta t/2$), then only one extra (computationally expensive) acceleration calculation is required.

-One use of this equation is in gravity simulations, since in that case the acceleration depends only on the positions of the gravitating masses (and not on their velocities), although higher-order integrators (such as Runge–Kutta methods) are more frequently used.
+One use of this equation is in Newtonian gravity simulations, since in that case the acceleration depends only on the positions of the gravitating masses (and not on their velocities).

 There are two primary strengths to leapfrog integration when applied to mechanics problems.
 The first is the time-reversibility of the Leapfrog method.
 One can integrate forward n steps, and then reverse the direction of integration and integrate backwards n steps to arrive at the same starting position.
-The second strength is its symplectic nature, which sometimes allows for the conservation of a (slightly modified) energy of a dynamical system (only true for certain simple systems).
+The second strength is its symplectic nature, which implies that it conserves the (slightly modified; see symplectic integrator) energy of a Hamiltonian dynamical system.
 This is especially useful when computing orbital dynamics, as many other integration schemes, such as the (order-4) Runge–Kutta method, do not conserve energy and allow the system to drift substantially over time.

 Because of its time-reversibility, and because it is a symplectic integrator, leapfrog integration is also used in Hamiltonian Monte Carlo, a method for drawing random samples from a probability distribution whose overall normalization is unknown.